Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Elvitegravir-Associated Adverse Events:

-- More common: Nausea, diarrhea, and flatulence.
+- More common: Nausea, diarrhea, fatigue, headache, flatulence.

 The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.
 There is phenotypic cross-resistance between elvitegravir and raltegravir.2